paasmaker/paasmaker/documentation/source/user-howto-ruby-rails.rst

 you might be able to dump the production assets at prepare time, so this is only processed once, as opposed to having to dump the assets for each startup.

-By default, it will run rails in production mode, so you can put any production specific settings into that mode.
+By default, the Paasmaker interface will select production mode, so you can put any production specific settings into that mode.